×

 We asked foreigners in Norway what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Norway, rental homes typically include a refrigerator, stove, oven, dishwasher and a washer and dryer.
 In some cases, the rental may also include other small kitchen appliances such as a microwave or coffee maker.
-In addition, many rental properties will come with air conditioning, heating, and other amenities such as TV, cable, and internet access," said one expat in Norway.
+In addition, many rental properties will come with air conditioning, heating, and other amenities such as TV, cable, and internet access," remarked one foreigner who made the move to Norway.

 Additional Information about Searching for a Home in Norway: